raphaelschaad/dotfiles/ios-code-guidelines.md

     }

 ### Using SDK-based development
-When using [weakly linked classes, methods, functions, or symbols](https://developer.apple.com/library/content/documentation/DeveloperTools/Conceptual/cross_development/Using/using.html), always add a comment in the format "... iOS <version number> ..." so when dropping support for a version, those code paths can easily be identified and cleaned up.
+When using [weakly linked classes, methods, functions, or symbols](https://developer.apple.com/library/content/documentation/DeveloperTools/Conceptual/cross_development/Using/using.html), always add a comment in the format "... iOS <version number> ..." so when dropping support for a version, those code paths can easily be searched for and cleaned up.

-    // If we have the Social Framework available (iOS 6 and newer), use it to determine whether we can tweet or not.
+    // If we have the Social Framework available (iOS 6.0+), use it to determine whether we can tweet or not.
-    // Otherwise, try to use the Twitter Framework (iOS 5, deprecated in iOS 6). if ([SLComposeViewController class]) {
+    // Otherwise, try to use the Twitter Framework (iOS 5.0+, deprecated in iOS 6.0). if ([SLComposeViewController class]) {
         canTweet = [SLComposeViewController isAvailableForServiceType:SLServiceTypeTwitter];
     } else if ([TWTweetComposeViewController class]) {